The Best Place Value Chart Ever: Your Free Printable Place Value Accordion

 A 4th grade Third Space Learning lesson going through how to use place value charts.

-Importantly, because place value charts can be made that run into decimal places as well as whole numbers, children can clearly visualize what actually dividing or multiplying decimals does to the value of each digit.
+As place value charts can represent decimal numbers as well as whole numbers, children can visualize what dividing or multiplying decimals does to the value of each digit.

 Why use a place value chart?

-The beauty of a place value chart is that it can be reused throughout math lessons from kindergarten to 5th grade.
-In lower elementary (1st and 2nd grade), you may only make use of tens and hundreds, but place value charts can be easily modified to cover thousands, ten thousands, hundred thousands – however far you need them to go for upper elementary math.
+In lower elementary (1st and 2nd grade), you may only make use of tens and hundreds.
+But place value charts can be easily modified to cover the thousands place, ten thousands, hundred thousands and beyond for upper elementary math.

-You can create a decimals place value chart that focuses only on the ones place and below or one that looks at negative numbers, and how place value works for them.
+You can create a decimals place value chart that focuses on the ones place and below or one that looks at place value for negative numbers.

 Once the basics of using a place value chart have been established in class, they can be used to aid learning of all manner of place value-related topics; they are a good way to help students get to grips with ordering numbers, for example.

-Of course, they can also be used in conjunction with other place value worksheets and resources, such as place value mats, place value arrow cards, and so on.
+Of course, they can also be used in conjunction with other place value math worksheets and math manipulatives, such as place value mats and place value arrow cards

 Put an end to place value misconceptions